dwave-examples/3d-bin-packing/README.md

 # 3D Bin Packing using CQM

-Three-dimensional bin packing [Martello et al. 2000](#Materllo) is an optimization problem where the goal is to use minimum number of bins to pack items with different dimensions, weights and properties.
-Example of bins are containers, pallets or aircraft ULDs (Unit Load Device).
+Three-dimensional bin packing [Martello et al. 2000](#Materllo) is an optimization problem where the goal is to use the minimum number of bins to pack items with different dimensions, weights and properties.
+Examples of bins are containers, pallets or aircraft ULDs (Unit Load Device).
 In this example, both items and bins are cuboids, and the sides of items are parallel to the sides of the bins.
 There maybe various objectives and